thomasgaozx/thomasgaozx.github.io/GoogleDriveApiSetup.md

         print('Uploaded "%s" (%s)' % (filename, res['mimeType']))
 ```

-There are a few more setups to complete before the script can be successfully run.

-1. Notice in the script that client_secret.json is required, this is the json that tells Google endpoint that you are a permitted user of its API.
-To obtain the json file, go to Developer Console, create project, and find a way to create client id.
+You might be getting an error telling you that _client_secret.json_ doesnt exists.
+You can just replace the `'client_secret.json'` from the code with `'credential.json'`.
+This is the json that tells Google endpoint that you are a permitted user of its API.

+One way to obtain the json file: go to Developer Console, create project, and find a way to create client id.
 Once you created client id, you should find a button somewhere that says '_Download Json_'.
-Click that button, and '_client_secret_xxxxxxx.json_' should be downloaded.
+Click that button, and '_client_secretxxxxxxx.json_' should be downloaded.

-1. Rename the client_secret_xxxxxxx.json to client_secret.json, and place it in the directory where the above script is run.
-(The easiest way to make the script work).
-Alternatively, you may change `'client_secret.json'` in the script to the path to the client secret.
-If the '_client_secret.json_' file is missing, the above script will throw NoSuchFiles exception.
-1. The first time you run the script, you may be required to authenticate again for more drive permission (e.g. read-write permission).
+The first time you run the script, you may be required to authenticate again for more drive permission (e.g. read-write permission).
 You may also notice on the console that there is some warning about a file called '_Storage.json_'.
 Don't worry about it, it is just the file where your authentication token is stored so that you won't be prompted to authenticate again.

 From the above script, change the file names in the tuple, and now you should be expecting the files to appear on your drive!